-- Serious or wilful breach of the Safety Rules laid down in this policy - Unauthorised interference with,or removal of, any guard or protective device - Unauthorised operation or use of an item of plant or equipment - Unauthorised removal of any First Aid equipment - Wilful misuse, damage to or interference with any item provided in the interests of health, safety or welfare at work - Unauthorised defacing or removal of any label, sign or warning device - Horseplay or practical joke which could cause or result in incidents or accidents - In any way deliberately interfering with evidence following an accident or dangerous occurance or making false statements in relation to an accident or dangerous occurance - Misuse of any item of equipment, fitting or fixture, vehicle, electrical equipment or utensil - Deliberately disobeying an authorised instruction
+- Serious or wilful breach of the Safety Rules laid down in this policy. - Multiple set interference with, or removal of, any guard or protective device. - Unauthorised operation or use of an item of plant or equipment. - Unauthorised removal of any First Aid equipment. - Wilful misuse, damage to or interference with any item provided in the interests of health, safety or welfare at work. - Multiple sign or vertice of any label, sign or warning device. - Morseplay or practical joke which could cause or result in incidents or accidents. - In any way deliberately interfering with evidence following an accident or dangerous occurence or making false statements in relation to an accident or dangerous occurance. - Misuse of any item of equipment, fitting or fixture, vehicle, electrical equipment or utensil. - Deliberately disobeying an authorised instruction.